Inescapable Truths update: which trends have been strengthened or challenged by Covid-19?

-We look at the post-Covid landscape through the lens of our Inescapable Truths, where we focus on three key disruptive factors which will influence the medium term outlook:
+We look at these through the lens of our Inescapable Truths, where we focus on three key disruptive factors which will influence the medium term outlook:

 In this update we examine which of these “truths” or trends have been gaining ground and which are now being challenged by the new economy emerging from the pandemic.

 The world economy is emerging from the great lockdown, but progress is patchy.
 The US and UK appear to be leading the way, while China remains robust.
 The eurozone is following, albeit more slowly due to an uneven start with its vaccine programme.
 Nonetheless, the overall picture is one of developed markets outperforming emerging markets, with economies like India and Brazil struggling to contain the virus.
 The other fault line opened up by the pandemic has been inequality within economies which has likely increased on both an income and wealth metric.

 Meanwhile, on a more positive note, the ability of economies to adapt, facilitated by the acceleration in technology, holds out the promise of stronger productivity growth.
 We have raised our medium term forecasts as a result, despite the persistence of adverse demographics.

 Increased technology may make the efforts of policymakers to address inequality more difficult as the fourth industrial revolution displaces more workers.
 So, although populism has not reared its head and become an accelerated truth during the pandemic, it is likely to return.
 History shows social unrest increasing after a pandemic is over, creating an environment for more populist policies.